Mark Baechler

 Biography

-Mark Baechler is Assistant Professor with tenure at the Laurentian University School of Architecture where he teaches graduate and undergraduate architectural design studio and architectural theory courses.
-He holds a Bachelor of Architectural Studies and a Master of Architecture professional degree from Carleton University in Ottawa.
-From 1999-2013, he practiced architecture with the Toronto firm Teeple Architects Inc. Mark is a Registered Architect with the Ontario Association of Architects (OAA).
+Mark Baechler is an architect based in the province of Ontario.
+He is Assistant Professor at Laurentian University McEwen School of Architecture where he teaches graduate and undergraduate design studio and architectural drawing courses.
+His research focuses on wood furniture and architecture, as well as the history, theory and contemporary practice of architectural drawing.
+Mark holds a Bachelor of Architectural Studies and a Master of Architecture professional degree from Carleton University in Ottawa.
+He is a Registered Architect with the Ontario Association of Architects (OAA) and principal at Mark Baechler Architect.

 Work and Practice